Basilica of the National Shrine of the Immaculate Conception

-The Basilica of the National Shrine of the Immaculate Conception is a large minor Catholic basilica and national shrine in the United States in Washington, D.C., located at 400 Michigan Avenue Northeast, adjacent to Catholic University.

-The shrine is the largest Catholic church building in North America, and one of the largest in the world; the basilica is also the tallest habitable building in Washington, D.C.
-Its construction of Byzantine Revival and Romanesque Revival architecture began on September 23, 1920, with renowned contractor John McShain and was completed on December 8, 2017, with the dedication and solemn blessing of the Trinity Dome mosaic.
+The Basilica of the National Shrine of the Immaculate Conception is a Catholic minor basilica and national shrine in Washington D.C.
+It is the largest Catholic church building in North America and is also the tallest habitable building in Washington, D.C.
+Its construction of Byzantine and Romanesque Revival architecture began on September 23, 1920.

-The basilica is the national and patronal Catholic church of the United States, honoring the Immaculate Conception as Patroness, accorded by Pope Pius IX on February 7, 1847.
+The basilica is dedicated to the Blessed Virgin Mary as the Immaculate Conception, designated as the principal Patroness accorded by Pope Pius IX on February 7, 1847.
 Pope Pius XI donated a mosaic rendition of the image in 1923.
-The shrine has merited several papal visits:
+It serves as the patronal church of the Catholic Church in the United States.